Conditions & Injuries We Treat

 • What is plantar fasciitis?

-It is a common condition involving inflammation or irritation of the plantar fascia—a thick band of tissue that runs along the bottom of the foot, connecting the heel bone to the toes.
-It can be caused by a number of factors such as type of shoes, foot structure, overuse and types of walking surfaces.
-It typically causes sharp heel pain, especially with the first steps in the morning or after prolonged rest.
+Plantar fasciitis involves inflammation of the plantar fascia, the tissue connecting heel to toes.
+Common causes include footwear, foot structure, overuse, and walking surfaces.
+It typically causes sharp heel pain, especially with the first steps in the morning or after rest.

 How can physiotherapy help?